-^{}Age-2 recoveries that did not spend at least one year in salt water were not included in spawning escapement estimates.
+Age-2 recoveries were not included in spawning escapement estimates.

 Hatchery- and natural-origin spawning proportions in the Entiat River vary annually but since 2011 the percent of hatchery-origin has increased (Figure 10).
 The composition of the summer Chinook Salmon run differs dramatically between the upper (reaches 1-5) and lower river (reaches F-H) sampling reaches.
-In 2016, the ratio of hatchery- to natural-origin summer Chinook Salmon carcasses were 7 to 93 in the upper reaches and 49 to 51 in the lower reaches (Figure 11).
-The spatial distribution between the upper and lower reaches is consistent with data from previous.
+In 2017, the ratio of hatchery- to natural-origin summer Chinook Salmon carcasses were 12 to 81 in the upper reaches and 61 to 22 in the lower reaches (Figure 11).
+The spatial distribution between the upper and lower reaches is consistent with data from previous years.

-Figure 10.-Percent of hatchery- and natural-origin summer Chinook Salmon spawning run escapement into the Entiat River.
+FIGURE 10.-Percent of hatchery- and natural-origin summer Chinook Salmon spawning run escapement into the Entiat River.

-Figure 11.-Estimated percent composition of hatchery- and natural-origin summer Chinook Salmon spawning in downstream reaches F and H (rkm 0.5-10.9) and upstream reaches 1-5 (rkm 26.1-45.2) of the Entiat River in 2016.
+FIGURE 11.-Estimated percent composition of hatchery- and natural-origin summer Chinook Salmon spawning in downstream reaches F and H (rkm 0.5-10.9) and upstream reaches 1-5 (rkm 26.6-48.1) of the Entiat River in 2017.

-Three juvenile life history types were identified for returning natural-origin summer Chinook Salmon in 2016; 56% migrated to saltwater at age-0, 43% overwintered (age-1) in a reservoir and 1% overwintered (age-1) in a stream (Table 6).
-Life history types could not be determined for 45 of the natural-origin carcasses recovered due to poor carcass condition.
+Three juvenile life history types were identified for returning natural-origin summer Chinook Salmon in 2017; 86% migrated to saltwater at age-0, 11% overwintered (age-1) in a reservoir and 3% overwintered (age-1) in a stream (Table 6).
+Life history types could not be determined for 14 carcasses recovered due to poor scale condition, 65 were hatchery-origin.